Essential checklist for office IT relocation

 An office move is the perfect time to assess your setup.
 IT relocation is a rare opportunity to make changes without any (additional) disruption to office working, so be ruthless.
 Get rid of under-performing desktop computers, scrap scratchy VoIP phones and replace dodgy server switches.

 Or dump your server altogether.
 That’s right, an office move can be the perfect time to switch from an in-office server solution to cloud hosting and virtual desktops.
-This can free up valuable floor space that would have been used for a server room, saving costs along the way.
+This can free up valuable floor space that would have been used for a server room.